 How do I suggest someone for an oral history interview?

-To suggest someone for BHS to interview for the Oral History Collection, please email [email protected].
+To suggest someone for CBH to interview for the Oral History Collection, please email [email protected].

 Do you have any tips for conducting an oral history interview?